wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 # What is new in Wallarm node (if upgrading an EOL node)

-This page lists the changes available when upgrading the node of the deprecated version (3.6 and lower) up to version 4.10.
+This page lists the changes available when upgrading the node of the deprecated version (3.6 and lower) up to version 5.0.
 Listed changes are available for both the regular (client) and multi-tenant Wallarm nodes.

 !!! warning "Wallarm nodes 3.6 and lower are deprecated"
     Wallarm nodes 3.6 and lower are recommended to be upgraded since they are [deprecated](../versioning-policy.md#version-list).

-    Node configuration and traffic filtration have been significantly simplified in the Wallarm node of version 4.x.
-Some settings of node 4.x are **incompatible** with the nodes of older versions.
+    Node configuration and traffic filtration have been significantly simplified in the Wallarm node of version 5.x.
+Some settings of node 5.x are **incompatible** with the nodes of older versions.
 Before upgrading the modules, please carefully review the list of changes and [general recommendations](../general-recommendations.md).

-## All-in-one installer
+## All-in-one installer and DEB/RPM packages deprecation

-Now, when installing and upgrading Wallarm node as a dynamic module for NGINX in various environments, you can use the **all-in-one installer** designed to streamline and standardize the process of installation.
+Now, when installing and upgrading Wallarm node as a dynamic module for NGINX in various environments, you are recommended to use the **all-in-one installer** designed to streamline and standardize the process of installation.
 This installer automatically identifies your operating system’s and NGINX versions, and install all the necessary dependencies.

 The installer simplifies the process by automatically performing the following actions: